ChristophP/funpro-book/README.md

 app or the old node server you have been maintaining for a while.
 This book tells you to take the napkin of functional programming and whipe the crumbs of object orientation off the corners of your mouth.
 Buckle up and enjoy the ride.

+## More fun with FunPro

+`funpro` is a small lib to bring some of the pleasantries of functional programming to JS including union types, pattern matching and Task for async and IO.
+Of course you it also brings you Functors, Applicatives and Monads but these are really just fancy mathematical terms for some functionality that some of the types possess.
+It is inspired by things like Elm, Haskell and Foltale and I would highly recommend using it alongside something cool like Ramda.

+*^ links are missing*